 Finally, it now has to be argued that Simpson will go down as one of, if not the most, consequential Florida lawmakers since Dean Cannon, (I have Cannon ahead of Richard Corcoran in my rankings because Cannon had to deal with more crises than Corcoran) based on his quarterbacking of an impressive campaign cycle, followed by a hugely consequential 2020 Legislative Session and the Gambling Compact with the Seminole Tribe of Florida, with another Session to come, plus redistricting.

 That’s something Fischer and Byrd should keep in mind as they decide whether to stay in the race for Senate District 4: the seat isn’t drawn yet.
-But the people who are deciding on the lines just made a decision about what they’d like to see happen in 2022.
+But the people who are deciding on the lines just made a decision about what they would like to see happen in 2022.